 Renewable Propane: The Near-Zero Solution

-Renewable propane is an integral part of the future of U.S. energy strategy.
-ROUSH CleanTech’s ultra-low NOx propane autogas engines can operate on renewable propane with no modifications.
-The company was the first ever to develop an engine for renewable propane that brings emission levels to near-zero as defined by California Air Resources Board.
+Renewable propane is an important factor in the future of the transportation industry and is an integral part of our nation’s energy strategy.
+ROUSH CleanTech’s propane autogas engines can operate on renewable propane with no modifications.
+The company was the first ever to develop an ultra-low NOx engine for renewable propane that brings emission levels to near-zero as defined by California Air Resources Board.
 There is growing interest in this fuel due to its near-zero emission levels, reduced greenhouse gases and ability to help meet growing demand for cleaner products.

 Renewable Propane Defined

 Renewable propane (also known as biopropane) is a non-fossil fuel that is produced from 100% renewable raw materials.
 It’s commonly produced from inexpensive and abundant feedstock like animal fat, algae and cooking oil.
-In commercial practice, renewable propane is identical to its fossil counterpart, meaning the chemical structure and physical properties are the same.
+Renewable propane has the same chemical structure and physical properties as conventional propane.
+Because it’s produced from renewable, raw materials, it has an even lower carbon intensity than conventional propane and is far cleaner than other energy sources.

 Reaching Near-Zero Emissions